Skip to main content

 Common Relocation Mistakes

-Underestimating the Landscape Shift
+Underestimating the Scenery Shift

 Expecting Phoenix's New Construction Dominance